ycpcs/fys100-fall2015/labs/lab15.md

 The `digitalWrite` function sets the voltage on a digital output pin to a low or high voltage.
 In the circuit used by our kits, a high voltage will turn on the LED connected to the specified output pin, and a low voltage will turn off the LED.

+*TODO*: writing data to the LCD, reading data from the RGB color sensor.

 ## Quick experiments

 Here are a few quick experiments you can do to learn about how to use and control the devices connected to the RedBoard.